 The basic cost of handling and chipping green waste at the parks is around \$65 per cubic metre, meaning district-wide ratepayers subsidise the remaining \$45 per cubic metre for the four recovery parks (a total of around \$7000 per annum).
-The chipped green waste must then be transported to the Oamaru Refuse Transfer Station (to ensure regional council consent conditions at the parks are met), resulting in additional costs to ratepayers.
+Additionally, once the green waste is chipped, the product can not stay on site for prolonged periods due to resource consent conditions.